mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/nunchucks/index.md

 ![Domain homepage Wappalyzer extension](domain-homepage-wappalyzer.png)

-This reveals that this website is using Node.js and Express, a web framework for Node.js.
+This reveals that this web page is using Node.js and Express, a web framework for Node.js.

 #### Exploration